 I am 100% against having to do a pile of steps.

-When I look to do DIY, I look for the simplest and cheapest way that will have the longest result
+When I look to do DIY, I look for the simplest and cheapest way that will have the longest result.
+That doesn’t always work out for me but that is always my goal.

 - The very first thing to do is wipe everything down.
 Then, wipe them down again.
 I just used vinegar and warm water to do this